rust-stuco/lectures/week9/slides.md

 # Inheritence?

-* Rust structs cannot inherit methods or data from another struct
+* Rust structs cannot "inherit" the implementations of methods or data fields from another struct
-* If we want code re-use:
+* If we want to re-use code, we use traits
-  * We have traits (and even super traits)
-* If we want polymorphism:
+* If we want polymorphism...
   * Rust has something called "trait objects"